jzkarap/RhymeMatch/README.md

 <img src="https://github.com/jzkarap/RhymeMatch/blob/master/RhymeGame.gif?raw=true">

 Currently, it displays only within browser console.
 It makes calls to datamuse API to get a target word and a selection of rhyming words.
 It will repeat calls until it accepts a sufficient amount of rhyming matches to build a game.
-Interact.js library is used for drag and drop events.
+Interact.js library is used to handle drag and drop events.

 <h2>To-Do</h2>
 [x] Generate DOM elements that take information from API call <br>